Complaints and Conflict Resolution

 Course Details

-- Duration: Half day or full day, depending on requirements
+- Duration: Half day (3 to 4 hours) or full day (6 hours), depending on group needs

-- Refresher: Every 1 to 3 years, or sooner following changes to complaints procedures, legislation, or organisational practice
+- Validity: No formal expiry.
+Refresher is recommended every 1 to 3 years, or sooner following changes to complaints procedures, legislation, or organisational practice.

 Who This Course Is For

-This course is right for anyone who deals with complaints, concerns, or challenging interactions as part of their role, including:
+This course is right for anyone who deals with complaints, concerns, or challenging interactions as part of their role, across any sector.

 - Frontline and customer-facing staff in any sector